-□ The other parent has \$ income from other sources (side business, odd jobs,

-investments, etc.).

-Explain

-The other parent receives \$ □ Unemployment Compensation

-□ Workers Compensation □ Social Security Disability Insurance (SSDI)

-\Box Supplemental Security Income (SSI) \Box VA Disability \Box Other Disability

-$\hfill\square$ The other parent receives \$ each month Social Security benefits for a child on this case.
+Explain: ☐ The other parent has \$ income from other sources (side business, odd jobs, investments, etc.).
+Explain: The other parent receives \$ □ Unemployment Compensation □ Workers Compensation □ Social Security Disability Insurance (SSDI) □ Supplemental Security Income (SSI) □ VA Disability □ Other Disability □ Other: ☐ The other parent receives \$ each month Social Security benefits for a child on this case.
 Remember: Provide documentation for each type of employment and income.

-IF YOU ARE NOT CURRENTLY WORKING

-Have you had a job in the past? \Box Yes \Box No If yes, when did you become unemployed?
-Month: Year: If yes, why did you become unemployed? \Box I was laid off \Box I was terminated \Box I quit Are you looking for work? □ Yes □ Not currently, but I plan to in the Please list information about your last 2 jobs s (if applicable): Type of job/position: Wage/Salary: \$ Type of job/position: Wage/Salary: \$ Do you have trouble gaining/keeping emplo yment or are you looking for work?
-Explain: If it applies, attach any proof of lay off or medical records affecting your ability to work

-CHILDCARE AND HEALTH INSURANCE

-Do you pay for child care for the child(ren) on this case? \Box Yes \Box No For which child(ren)?
+IF YOU ARE NOT CURRENTLY WORKING Have you had a job in the past?
+If yes, when did you become unemployed?
+If yes, why did you become unemployed?
+If yes a laid off I was terminated I quit Are you looking for work? ☐ Yes ☐ No and I do not plan to ☐ Not currently, but I plan to in the future Please list information about your last 2 jobs (if applicable): Type of job/position: Wage/Salary: \$ Type of job/position: Wage/Salary: \$ Do you have trouble gaining/keeping employment or are you looking for work?
+Explain: If it applies, attach any proof of lay off or medical records affecting your ability to work CHILDCARE AND HEALTH INSURANCE Do you pay for child care for the child(ren) on this case? ☐ Yes ☐ No For which child(ren)?